Anthroposophy in Hawkes Bay

 Friday 26 June to Sunday 12 July 2026

 - Friday 26 June, 7 to 8:30 pm.
 Friday Conversation Group meets in the Library.
-Study text will be Christianity as Mystical Fact* 3rd edition
+Study text is Christianity as Mystical Fact* 3rd edition

 - Sunday 28 June, 7 pm.
 Midwinter Festival.
-Details to be announced.
+Details below

 - Saturday 4 July from 9:30 am.
 School of Spiritual Science.
 Lesson 6.